 The goal is to have front-end speech recognition in place well before the new clinical information system becomes active, to ensure providers and clinicians have as much time as possible to train and become familiar with the new tool.

-This will also help reduce some of the complexity associated with the activation of the new clinical information system, which is targeted to begin with VCH Coastal Group 1/LGH-Sea-to-Sky.
+This will also help reduce some of the complexity associated with the activation of the new clinical information system.

 “This project is for patients,” affirms Dr. Bonilla.
 “It will preserve the continuum of the patient’s story.
 Having complete information at hand will also improve the experience for all clinicians.”